by KD Miller

 “No, my dear!
 My brother owns the store, but he hires other men to work for him.
 I loaned him the money for the store about a year ago, and business has boomed so much that he now has men working for him!
 Like the four of you, Ashton will go to school, and never be someone’s servant.”

 “Of course,” Frank replied.
-“On our way home from New York we’ll stop through Tulsa so I can introduce you to your new aunt, uncle and cousins!”
+“On our way home from New York we’ll stop through Indian Territory so I can introduce you to your new aunt, uncle, and cousins!”

 Theodore felt himself smiling at the great news.
 He and his brothers weren’t the only ones who were blessed to be adopted by a wealthy, caring family.